Indonesia: Devastation as far as the eye can see

 Field Update: Displaced Venezuelans In Urgent Need of Help

 Project HOPE ‘s Teresa Narvaez visited Colombia and Ecuador in September to prepare for HOPE’s response to the Venezuelan crisis.
-Read her first-person account.
+Read her first-person account and learn how to help.

 After the Storm: Reflecting on Harvey One Year On